 Highlights were the Gershwin Rhapsody in Blue Concert featuring the Consort Choir’s resident accompanist Dwight Siemens, Opera Favourites 2003 Concert featuring soloists Rachel Perkyns, Colleen Ball, Bill Kelly, and Douglas Sharp.
 Haydn’s Creation with Betty Allison and Ken Lavigne, and a program featuring Allison Arends soprano, offering Mozart followed by Dvorak’s Eighth Symphony.

-Sue Doughty is designated as Choir Rehearsal Conductor and continues to provide excellent direction to prepare the choir, which she has been a soprano member of, since 1997.
-Since 1991 Joy Ann Bannerman has assisted as assistant orchestra conductor.
+Sue Doughty has been our designated Choir Rehearsal Conductor but retired in June 2023.
+Our new Rehearsal Choir Director is Marnie Setka-Mooney.
+Since 1991 Joy Ann Bannerman has been assistant orchestra conductor.
 Concerts are performed at the Christian Reformed Church or the Cowichan Community Centre Theatre with the fundraiser Strauss Ball at Arbutus Ridge.
-The Concerto Competition held each year results in a Vancouver Island young musician receiving a chance to perform with the orchestra.
+The Concerto Competition held each year results in a Vancouver Island young musician receiving a chance to perform with the orchestra and receive a bursary.
 The Monday night orchestra and Wednesday evening choir rehearsals are held weekly in Sylvan United Church, Mill Bay.
 New musicians are welcome.

 Performing a widely varied program of music mainly from the classical literature, the orchestra and choir give a fresh challenge to their members with each concert.
 Wind players can only join when the chairs are available, and string players at a conservatory level grade 6 or higher are all welcome.
 New choir members are also welcome, especially men, with our season usually running September to May.
-Vaccine passports and masks are mandatory now, in 2021.
+One evening in late May on alternate years, a variety of Ensembles formed from the Consort membership, have performed at Sylvan United Church for all to enjoy.
+Vaccine passports are encouraged to be shown, and masks have been mandatory up to April 2022.
+They are optional now.
+We will follow the Prov.
+Health regulations as the pandemic continues.

 Click Here for the major choral works presented each season since 1991-92’s first season by Choir and Orchestra.
 Orchestra only concerts, choir only concerts, and smaller choral works with orchestra are not listed.
 Each year the Consort presents from 3 to 5 concerts.